-3. Business Acquisitions and Other Transactions
+3. Business Acquisition

-(a) Acquisition of Ark Life Assurance Company
+Acquisition of Ark Life Assurance Company

-On November 1, 2021, Irish Life, an indirect wholly-owned subsidiary of the Company, completed the acquisition of Ark Life Assurance Company dac (Ark Life) from Phoenix Group Holdings plc for total cash consideration of \$332 (€230).
+On November 1, 2021, Irish Life, an indirect wholly-owned subsidiary of the Company, completed the acquisition of Ark Life Assurance Company dac (Ark Life) from Phoenix Group Holdings plc for total cash consideration of \$332 ( $\in$ 230).
 Ark Life is closed to new business and manages a range of pensions, savings and protection policies for its customers in the Irish market.